LSchmerber/ISO-29110-Engineering-Process/README.md

 <img src="https://github.com/LSchmerber/ISO-29110-Engineering-Process/blob/master/Process_Overview.JPG">

+The process is driven by the documentation as it is easier for engineer to know what document must be filled and at which gate.
+Basically, the documents "Ax" are architecture documentation, "Rx" requirement related doc. and "Dx" design documents.

-The process is decomposed in 4 Phases with 4 gates and 12 milestones as following:
+The process is decomposed in 5 Phases with  gates and 12 milestones as following:
 - Phase 0 (P0) is the project definition and is mainly the system requirements definition + project planification
 - Phase 1 (P1) is the engineering definition is dedicated to the system architecture design
 - Phase 2 (P2) is the design phase dedicated to the software/hardware design and integration/validation procedures